-At the hub of its customers’ digital lives
+At the hub of 20 million people’s digital lives

 Innovation first and foremost

-Bouygues Telecom is unanimously recognised for its ability to innovate, meaning that its customers were able to enjoy the new uses brought by technological progress before anyone else.
-For example, it invented the mobile call plan concept as early as 1996 and went on to offer its customers the first “unlimited plans”.
+Bouygues Telecom is unanimously recognised for its ability to innovate, meaning that its customers were able to enjoy certain new uses brought by technological progress before anyone else.
+It invented the mobile call plan concept as early as 1996 and went on to offer its customers the first unlimited plans.

-In 2011, once again, Bouygues Telecom was the first to invent B&You - SIM-only mobile plans with no minimum term commitment.
+In 2011, with B&You, Bouygues Telecom was once again the first to invent SIM-only mobile plans with no minimum term commitment.

-In the fixed segment, Bouygues Telecom innovated once again in early 2015 by introducing ground-breaking technology in the shape of the new Bbox Miami.
-This is the first Android box in France to combine traditional TV content and all the apps and content of the web in a single interface, which therefore considerably enhances the experience.
+Also an innovator in the fixed segment, Bouygues Telecom introduced Android boxes in 2015.
+Combining traditional TV content with all the apps and content of the web in a single interface, they considerably enhance the viewer experience.

-At the start of 2017, Bouygues Telecom launched the 4G box, the first offer on the market that provides very-high-speed fixed internet using our 4G mobile network.
-Intended for the less dense areas of France where ADSL speeds are too slow to give satisfaction, the 4G box is proving to be very popular by providing a service that is now considered essential.
+In early 2017 Bouygues Telecom launched the 4G box, the first offer on the market to provide very-high-speed internet in the home using the company’s 4G mobile network.
+Intended for less dense areas where ADSL speeds are too slow to give full satisfaction, the 4G box is proving to be very popular by providing a service that is now considered essential.

 In 2018, Bouygues Telecom introduced a “Keep Connected” promise.
 Fixed customers can now receive, on request, a 4G mini-hub or a top-up added to their mobile plan from the moment they take out a subscription or if a problem occurs.